-- Booster pumps, not used for fire suppression must be equipped with a low suction cut-off switch that is tested and certified every year; - Alternately, when a booster pump is necessary for one-, two- and three-family dwellings, it is preferred that the booster pump draw from a surge tank filled through an air gap; and system, must be equipped with either a low system, must be equipped with either a low suction throttling valve on the discharge side or be equipped with a variable speed suction limiting control system.
+- Booster pumps, not used for fire suppression, must be equipped with a low suction cut-off switch that is tested and certified every year;

+Author that is the standard certified every year. - Alternately, when a booster pump is necessary for one-, two- and three-family dwellings, it is preferred that the booster pump draw from a surge tank filled through an air gap: and

+Booster pumps, used in a fire suppression system, must be equipped with either a low suction throttling valve on the discharge side or be equipped with a variable speed suction limiting control system.
 Low-pressure cut-off devices will suffice for fire pumps installed prior to August 8, 2008, until a significant modification is warranted, at which point the minimum pressure sustaining method must be updated.
 Each of these methods must be tested and certified each year.